- What are cross-border payments?

 Domestic payments typically settle within one country's banking system using standardized rails.
 By contrast, international payments must bridge differences in time zones, currencies, and regulations, which is why international transfers often take longer and cost more, even when the transaction itself is straightforward.

 Currency conversion is central to most cross-border payments.
 When funds move between currencies, financial institutions and payment providers apply exchange rates that may include markups.
-These rates can fluctuate between payment initiation and settlement, creating foreign exchange (FX) risk.
-Managing that risk is critical for businesses with recurring international payments.
+These rates can fluctuate between payment initiation and settlement, creating foreign exchange (FX) risk for recurring international payments.

-Regulatory compliance, such as International Financial Reporting Standards, is another foundational component.
+Regulatory compliance is another foundational component.
 Cross-border payments must comply with anti-money laundering, sanctions, and know-your-customer rules across multiple jurisdictions.
 Common compliance requirements include:

 - Customer identity verification, which ensures all parties are properly identified before funds move